sonic-net/SONiC/doc/smart-switch/gnmi-feedback/smart-switch-gnmi-feedback-design.md

 ## Requirement

 - Support for multiple operations in a single request
-- Non-child objects must always include the version ID field
+- Non-child objects must always include the version ID field, and the version ID should be maintained by the controller(VNET or SDN side) side.
 - The GNMI server supports set, remove, get, and subscribe operations
 - The GNMI client can proactively subscribe to or get objects/tables via object key or table name